 Antonio was walking with others when a person exited a vehicle and shot at the group.
 A 14-year-old male was taken to the hospital in critical, stable condition, a 16-year-old was taken to the hospital to be treated and released, and the fourth victim refused treatment for a graze wound to the back.
 Antonio was pronounced dead at the scene.

 Maurice Straughter buried his son whom he fondly called Tony.
 Straughter said his son was turning 17 in July and he had already picked out the perfect gift for his eldest of five kids.
 “I was working on a car that I just bought for him,” said Straughter.
 He said that he and his son were very close and spent a lot of time together, adding that Tony was caring and loving and protective of him.

 Anthony Turner 10 years old

 July 23, 2017

-Anthony Turner was shot and killed by his 13-year-old brother who was handling a firearm.
+Anthony was shot and killed by his 13-year-old brother who was handling a firearm.
 A neighbor said, “He probably thought it was cool and okay and didn’t expect for his life to be taken.
 I barely let my daughters come outside and if they do come outside, I have to be out here with them.”
-The neighborhood where Anthony lived is reported to be one of the more dangerous in the city, and the scene of gun violence several times this year, at times involving children.
+The neighborhood where Anthony lived is reported to be one of the more dangerous in the city and was the scene of gun violence several times in 2017, at times involving children.
 Anthony’s father offers a warning to gun owners: “No matter where you put it, you can put it anywhere, a child is going to be a child.
 You know?
 A child is going…lock it up,” said Turner, Sr.